zhaofeng-shu33/triangle_counting_gpu_v2/README.md

 ## CSR format storage
 Suppose our graph has m edges and n nodes. we use sparse matrix (CSC) to store the graph.
 Two arrays are required, (n+1) length array (row array) and (m) length array storing node index.
-We only store upper trianglar matrix.
+We only store upper triangular matrix.

 For example, suppose our graph has (0,1),(1,2),(1,3),(2,3),(2,4),(3,4),(3,5),(4,5). n=6,m=8.